Post: How to Use Predictive Analytics in Executive Hiring: A Step-by-Step Guide

 - Performance rating at 12 months: Mapped to your existing review scale.
 Normalize to a 1–5 scale if multiple rating systems exist across divisions.

 - Hiring manager satisfaction score at 90 days: Collected via a structured post-hire survey.
-Deloitte research consistently identifies early stakeholder alignment as a leading indicator of executive longevity.
+Research consistently identifies early stakeholder alignment as a leading indicator of executive longevity.

 - Cultural fit assessment at 6 months: A structured 360-degree input, not an informal impression.
 This field must be populated consistently across every hire to be usable as a training label.